briantoby/GSASIIHelp/docs/mainmenu.md

-# Main GSAS-II menu commands
+# GSAS-II Main menu commands

+The menubar has two types of entries.
+The "Main" menu commands, described here, are present regardless of what data tree entry is selected.
+In addition, most data tree items have menu items specific to that entry.
+Those menu commands are described with the data tree entry.

+<a name="File_menu"></a>
 ## **File** Menu

-* **Open project...** - Open a previously saved GSAS-II project file ({project}.gpx).
-If you currently have a project file open, you are asked if it is OK to overwrite it; Cancel will cancel the read process.
+* **Open project...** - Open a previously saved GSAS-II project file (files are named as &lt;project&gt;.gpx).
+If you currently have a project file open, you are asked if you want to "Save &amp; Overwrite" as the contents of the current project may be lost in this operation.
+If you say "Yes" the current project will be saved before the next project is read; if you say "No" any changes to the current project will be discarded; "Cancel" will cancel the Open action, as if the menu command had not been entered.

     !!!
 Note
         Note that as files are saved during a structure refinement, copies of the previous version are saved as backup files, named as {project}.bak{i}.gpx, where i starts as 0 and is increased after each save operation.
-NB: you may open a backup .gpx file (e.g. name.bak3.gpx) to return to a previous version of your project, but if you do so, it is best to immediately use the Save As... menu command (you may wish to use name.gpx to overwrite the current version or select a new name.)
+NB: you may open a backup .gpx file (e.g. name.bak3.gpx) to return to a previous version of your project, but if you do so, it is best to immediately use the Save As... menu command (you may wish to use the same named as before to overwrite the current version or select a new name.)
 If you forget specify a project name, then name.bak3 will be considered the project name and backups will then be named name.bak3.bak0.gpx, etc.

 * **Save project** - Save the current project.
 If this is a new project that has not yet been saved, you will be prompted for a new name in a file dialog (you may optionally change the directory in that dialog).
 If the file exists, you will be asked if it is OK to overwrite it.
 Once a file name has been used to read or save a project, the name is shown after 'Loaded Data:' in the first item in the data tree.
 * **Save Project as...** - Save the current project in a specified project file.
 You will be prompted for a new name in a file dialog (you may optionally change the directory in that dialog).
 If the file exists, you will be asked if it is OK to overwrite it.
 The current project will be now named as the saved project name.